|1/4 corner common to Sections 30/29 of 1N10W on Bayocean|

 |Samuel Snowden GLO Field Notes April 1, 1857|

 Rewitness Card #56 discusses the conditions relative to what deputy surveyor Snowden wrote in his field notes on page 43 of OR-R0053.
 Snowden and the five other members of his crew hiked the entire length of Bayocean in one day, setting posts on dunes and in the hills along the way.
-He noted salal underbrush and forests, so this involved some serious bushwhacking.
-Snowden reported earlier in his notes that one crew member had quit because "he could not stand the thick brush and wading the swamps."
+He noted salal underbrush and forests in his notes, but it could not have been as dense as today for them to cross it from south to north in one day.
+Snowden also mentioned a lone Indian hut on the shore of Crab Harbor.